Do You Have Questions About Sun Blocking Clothing? I do too, and apparently, we aren’t the only ones.

 The immune system was a surprise to me.
 I can see the results of sunburn.
 However, the immune system is slower to show you the results of too much sun, at least for me.

-Wearing a hat that gives good UV protection is an important preventative measure to help reduce these risks.
 Yes, sun blocking hats are considered “sun blocking clothing.”
 When I first started learning about protecting my skin from the sun, I was not as aware of the importance of hats.

 It is well-established evidence that exposure to ultraviolet radiation (UVR) from the sun can lead to skin cancer.